 Paired-End vs. Single-Read Sequencing

-In addition to producing twice the number of reads for the same time and effort in library preparation, sequences aligned as read pairs enable more accurate read alignment and the ability to detect insertion-deletion (indel) variants, which is not possible with single-read data.1 All Illumina next-generation sequencing (NGS) systems are capable of paired-end sequencing.
+In addition to producing twice the number of reads for the same time and effort in library preparation, sequences aligned as read pairs enable more accurate read alignment and the ability to detect insertion-deletion (indel) variants, which is more difficult with single-read data.1 All Illumina next-generation sequencing (NGS) systems are capable of paired-end sequencing.

 Paired-End Sequencing